explosion/projects/tutorials/ner_multiple_trials/README.md

 # 🪐 spaCy Project: Training a named-entity recognition (NER) with multiple trials

 This project demonstrates how to train a spaCy pipeline with multiple trials.
+It trains a named-entity recognition (NER) model on the ConLL 2003 English dataset.
 Having multiple trials is useful for experiments, especially if we want to account for variance and *dependency* on a random seed.

 Under the hood, the training script in `scripts/train_with_trials.py` generates a random seed per trial, and runs the `train` command as usual.
+You can find the trained model per trial in `training/{seed}/`.

-During evaluation, we pass a directory containing all the models for each trial and then summarize the results afterwards.
-You can see the implementation in `scripts/evaluate_with_trials.py`.
+At evaluation, you can pass a directory containing all the models for each trial.
+This process is demonstrated in `scripts/evaluate_with_trials.py`.
+This will result to multiple `metrics/scores.json` files that you can summarize using the `scripts/summarize_results.py` script (only written for this particular dataset).

 ## 📋 project.yml